-Before she knows it, Samantha is fully under the thrall of the Bunnies, her personality and style completely overtook.
+Before she knows it, Samantha is fully under the thrall of the Bunnies, her personality and style completely overtaken.
 There’s lots of weird shit happening at smut salon meetings that include experiments on live rabbits, only eating miniature food and a big special project that the Bunnies describe as “a hybrid” and “so intertextual.”

 I really just want to take a moment to applaud Mona Awad on her ability to create dialogue and prose that ring so true in my ears, while also exacerbating the satirical ideas behind the Bunnies and the MFA program.